Phenomenal5/Website-for-Fictional-Restaurant-checkpoint/README.md

 - **Design Choices**:
   - Clean and minimalist layout for better UX.
-  - Cards designed with consistent sizing and spacing.
+  - Consistent card and grid designs for the menu items.
   - Color palette chosen for contrast and readability.

 - **Best Practices**:
-  - Semantic HTML used.
+  - Semantic HTML used for better SEO and accessibility.
-  - Responsive typography and spacing.
+  - Responsive typography and spacing for varying screen sizes.
   - Well-commented code for clarity and maintainability.

 ---